samparkewolfe/Sound_Control/README.md

 * Piano sampler which you map areas of the piano to the sensor positions.
     * Change Scale.
     * Linear Regression.

-* Press Quick
-	* Record inputs into grab_n_play buffer
-* Unclick Quick
-	* training_data is emptied
-	* training_data is filled with random elements
-	* new model is trained.
-* Press Precise
-	* Record more data into training_data
-	* Retrain model